geraldonovais/UML-Class-Diagram/README.md

 * _House_ and _Room_: A House is composed of several Rooms.
 If the House is demolished, the Rooms no longer exist.
 * _Chapter_ and _Book_: A Book is made up of several Chapters.
 If the Book is removed or destroyed, the Chapters are inherently lost as well.

+Aggregation and Composition are subsets of association, meaning they are specific cases of association.
+In both aggregation and composition object of one class "owns" object of another class.
+But there is a subtle difference:

+Aggregation implies a relationship where the child can exist independently of the parent.
+Example: Class (parent) and Student (child).
+Delete the Class and the Students still exist.
+Composition implies a relationship where the child cannot exist independent of the parent.
+Example: House (parent) and Room (child).
+Rooms don't exist separate to a House.

 ### 4. Inheritance

 Inheritance denotes a relationship where a class (subclass) inherits attributes and behaviors from another class (superclass).
 It models an "is-a" relationship.